Austin Relocation Guide

 You’ve decided to move to Austin, Texas.
 Congratulations!
 The city is one of the most prolific gems in the Lone Star State, home to a booming music scene, delicious food, and gorgeous natural landscapes.
 Whether you’ve just landed a new job, you’re moving in with a significant other, or you just want to experience a new and “happening” culture, you’re in for an adventure.

 Yet, relocating for a job isn’t an easy feat.
 Moving to a new city poses challenges.
 You need to have a game plan, make future-oriented decisions, and find a decent place to live.
 From neighborhoods and transportation to furnished apartments in Austin, TX, we’ve compiled all you need to know about this city with our Austin relocation guide.

 Where you choose to live in Austin will directly influence your experience in the city.
 With a population of over 1,000,000 residents, you have options.
-And while we’ll explain a few great neighborhoods, it’s always best to feel them out prior to making a decision.
+And while we’ll explain a few great neighborhoods in Austin, it’s always best to feel them out prior to making a decision.
 Every online guide might say, “Move downtown, it’s hot, hip, and bustling!”